camisetags/manga2pdf/README.md

 # manga2pdf

-Convert manga images to a pdf file
+Convert manga images to a pdf file.

-You need python 3.5+ to run this project
+You need python 3.5+ to run this project.

 ## How to install Install